KRIS-TV: KRIS-DT2

 What is now KRIS-DT2 began on September 21, 1998, after KRIS entered into a partnership with The WB 100+, a national programming service operated by The WB for television markets ranked greater than 100, and cable systems in the Corpus Christi area.
 Prior to 1998, The WB's programming was available in Corpus Christi via K22BH, WGN-TV's superstation feed, and/or out-of-market WB affiliates.
 It was a cable-exclusive station, and as a result, used the call sign "KWDB" in a fictional manner for identification purposes.
 KRIS provided local advertising opportunities and performed promotional duties for the outlet.

 On January 24, 2006, CBS Corporation (which became separate from Viacom after 2005; the companies would remerge in 2019) and Warner Bros.
 Television (the company which owned The WB) announced they then would cease operating The WB and UPN networks and combine their resources to create a programming service called The CW.
 The letters would represent the first initial of the new network's respective corporate parents.

 On September 18 of that year, The CW officially launched nationwide at which point KRIS added a new second digital subchannel to simulcast "KWDB" and allowing non-cable subscribers access to the new network.
 With its over-their-air launch, "KWDB" began using KRIS-DT2 as its official calls and became part of The CW Plus, a successor to The WB 100+.

-Programming

-Syndicated programming

-Syndicated programming on KRIS-TV includes Inside Edition, The Kelly Clarkson Show, The Ellen DeGeneres Show, and Jeopardy!.
-Corpus Christi is one of the few television markets to carry both Jeopardy! and Wheel of Fortune on separate stations; Wheel airs on ABC affiliate KIII.
+On April 19, 2024, Nexstar Media Group, majority owner of The CW, announced that the network would not renew its affiliations with Scripps-owned stations, including KRIS-DT2.
+On July 31, Sinclair Broadcast Group announced that it had reached a deal with the network in which it would affiliate with KSCC (channel 38).